-- 26.1.
-Designated staff receive multi-agency safeguarding training every 2 years, and their knowledge and skills are refreshed regularly, and at least annually, to ensure they are up-to-date with developing local and national priorities. - 26.2.
+- 27.1.
+Designated staff receive multi-agency safeguarding training every 2 years, and their knowledge and skills are refreshed regularly, and at least annually, to ensure they are up-to-date with developing local and national priorities. - 27.2.
 All other staff and governors receive mandatory training as part of their induction and refreshed every two years, to ensure they are aware of their safeguarding responsibilities and of the college's policies and procedures.
 The training includes recognising signs of abuse, and recording and reporting suspected abuse.
-They receive updates on safeguarding and child protection at least annually. - 26.3.
-All staff are required to read Part 1 of Keeping Children Safe in Education (2022) and the Professional Boundaries document. - 26.4.
-For staff members who do not work directly with our students, for example, cleaning staff, the College will ensure that they have read Annex A of Keeping Children Safe in Education (2022) which is the condensed version of Part 1 and be given a presentation of the College's internal processes. - 26.5.
-All staff should be familiar with 'What to do if you are worried a child is being abused'. - 26.6.
-Staff will be expected to undertake training on Contextual Safeguarding, Sexual Violence / Harassment and Online Safety.
+They receive updates on safeguarding and child protection at least annually. - 27.3.
+All staff are required to read Part 1 of Keeping Children Safe in Education (2023) and the Professional Boundaries document. - 27.4.
+For staff members who do not work directly with our students, for example, cleaning staff, the College will ensure that they have read Annex A of Keeping Children Safe in Education (2023) which is the condensed version of Part 1 and be given a presentation of the College's internal processes.

+- 27.5.
+All staff should be familiar with 'What to do if you are worried a child is being abused'. - 27.6.
+Staff will be expected to undertake training on Contextual Safeguarding, Sexual Violence / Harassment and Online Safety. - 27.7.
+All staff inc Governors to have training on filtering and monitoring procedures including expectations, roles and responsibilities (IT policy link)

-27. Safe Practice
+28. Safe Practice

-- 27.1.
-The College ensures that all staff are safe and aware of behaviours which should be avoided. - 27.2.
+- 28.1.
+The College ensures that all staff are safe and aware of behaviours which should be avoided. - 28.2.
 Safe working practice ensures that all staff: - are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - work in an open and transparent way - discuss and/or take advice from the Designated Safeguarding Lead or Deputy over any incident which may give rise to concern - record any incidents or decisions made - apply the same professional standards regardless of any protected characteristic(s) are aware that breaches of the law and other professional guidelines or policies could result in criminal or disciplinary action being taken against them - undertake appropriate risk assessments for their work area

-28. Allegations of Abuse against Staff including Low Level Concerns
+29. Allegations of Abuse against Staff including Low Level Concerns